Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help: Results

 \textbf{The proposed dual-pathway model achieves robust prediction performance across various datasets}

 Previous experiments have shown that simple linear models like Logistic Regression and ElasticNet, often outperform other baselines.
 However, relying solely on linear models overlooks graph structure information inherent in brain networks, which is essential for understanding brain function and cognitive processes \cite{complex_measures, clustering_coef1}.
-To incorporate this information, it is natural to consider using graph models, which are designed to model complex relationships between nodes (ROIs) in a graph.
+To incorporate this information, it is natural to consider using graph models.
 However, Fig. \ref{r2} reveals that using connection profiles as node features diminishes the effectiveness of aggregation operations within graph models.

 To address these challenges, we propose a dual-pathway model that integrates the strengths of both linear non-graph and aggregation-based graph models.
 The model consists of two complementary pathways.
 The first pathway retains the simplicity and effectiveness of linear models, which uses the flattened upper triangular part of the functional brain network matrix as input.
-The second pathway utilizes graph structure by embedding BOLD time series, rather than connection profiles, as node features, which are then processed by a graph attention network (GAT).
-Table \ref{r3_performance} shows that this dual-pathway model outperforms baselines on the ABCD and PNC datasets, matches performance on ABIDE, and exhibits slight underperformance on HCP.
+The second pathway utilizes graph structure by embedding BOLD time series, rather than connection profiles, as node features. \modify{These BOLD embeddings, which are then processed by a graph attention network (GAT), are obtained through a 1D-CNN encoder that captures local temporal dynamics of each ROI, providing more diverse and less redundant inputs for graph aggregation.} Table \ref{r3_performance} shows that this dual-pathway model outperforms baselines on the ABCD and PNC datasets, matches performance on ABIDE, and exhibits slight underperformance on HCP.
 Overall, this dual-pathway model achieves robust and competitive performance across four datasets.

 \textbf{Two pathways of the proposed model reveal different and complementary neural circuitry patterns}